gilmoreorless/css-shorthand-properties/README.md

 # CSS Shorthand Properties

-A simple way to list all "shorthand" CSS properties and which properties they expand to, as defined on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS).
+A simple way to list all shorthand CSS properties and which properties they expand to, as defined on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS).

 I tried to search for an existing simple list but couldn't find one, so I trawled through MDN and collated the data.